apache/mxnet/docs/tutorials/control_flow/ControlFlowTutorial.md

 ```

 ### Example 1: foreach works like map
-`foreach` can work like a map function in a functional language.
+`foreach` can work like a map function of a functional language.
 In this case, the states of foreach can be an empty list, which means the computation doesn't carry computation states across iterations.

 In this example, we use `foreach` to add each element in an array by one.